hpcaitech/ColossalAI/applications/ColossalEval/README.md

 In this step, you will configure your tokenizer and model arguments to infer on the given datasets.

 A config file consists of two parts.
 1. Model config.
 In model config, you need to specify model name, model path, model class, tokenizer arguments and model arguments.
+For model class, currently we support `HuggingFaceModel`, `HuggingFaceCausalLM`, `ChatGLMModel` and `ChatGLMModel2`. `HuggingFaceModel` is for models that can be loaded with `AutoModel` and `HuggingFaceCausalLM` is for models that can be loaded with `AutoModelForCausalLM`. `ChatGLMModel` and `ChatGLMModel2` are for ChatGLM and ChatGLM2 models respectively.
+You can check all model classes in `colossal_eval/models/__init__.py`.
+If your model should set `trust_remote_code` as true, specify it in the `tokenizer_kwargs` and `model_kwargs` fields.
 2. Dataset config.
 In dataset config, you need to specify dataset name, path and dataset class.
+Currently, we support zero-shot on dataset MMLU, CMMLU, AGIEval, GAOKAO-Bench and LongBench and few-shot on dataset MMLU, CMMLU and AGIEval.
+If you want to enable few shot, set `few_shot` as true.
+You can check all model classes in `colossal_eval/dataset/__init__.py`.

 Once you have all config ready, the program will run inference on all the given datasets on all the given models.